aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 - binning must be 1x1; and
 - `XBAYROFF` and `YBAYROFF` must both be zero.

-Unsupported input is not changed.
+For a positively identified ASI676MC, unsupported RAW layout is not changed.
 A reason is recorded in the image metadata and written to the log.
+Other camera models remain outside this feature and are mentioned only at debug log level;
+they do not receive ASI676MC repair metadata.

 New configurations default to **Exclude Only**.
 This mode detects and flags a purple frame, preserves its original pixels, and excludes it from standard